ImSerdar/Fuel_Surcharge_PlugIn/README.md

-Weekly Diesel Fuel Sucharge Updater For Vancouver, BC region
+# Weekly Diesel Fuel Sucharge Updater For Vancouver, BC region for WordPress

-The Weekly Data Updater is a custom WordPress plugin designed to fetch, process, and display weekly data related to fuel surcharges.
-It automatically updates a table with the latest data from an Excel file and displays this information via a shortcode.
+The Weekly Diesel Fuel Sucharge Updater For Vancouver, BC region is a WordPress plugin designed to automate the process of fetching, processing, and displaying weekly data, specifically focusing on fuel surcharge percentages.
+This plugin simplifies the management of dynamic data within WordPress, ensuring your site always displays the most current information.

-Features
+## Features

-Automatically schedules weekly updates to fetch new data.
+- **Automated Data Fetching**: Automatically downloads Excel files containing the latest data on a weekly schedule.
-Processes data from an Excel file and updates the WordPress database.
+- **Data Processing**: Parses Excel files and updates WordPress database with new data.
-Displays the latest weekly data in a table format with a shortcode.
-Highlights the most current data row.
+- **Shortcode Integration**: Provides a shortcode `[my_table]` for easy insertion of the data table into posts and pages.
+- **Highlight Current Week**: Automatically highlights the row corresponding to the current week, enhancing user comprehension.

-Installation
+## Installation

+To install the Weekly Data Updater plugin:

+1. Clone this repository or download the ZIP file.
-Download the plugin files and upload them to your WordPress plugin directory: /wp-content/plugins/weekly-data-updater Navigate to the WordPress admin area and go to Plugins.
+2. Upload the plugin files to the `/wp-content/plugins/weekly-data-updater` directory on your WordPress site.
-Locate "Weekly Diesel Fuel Sucharge Updater For Vancouver, BC region" in the plugin list and click "Activate".
+3. Activate the plugin through the 'Plugins' menu in WordPress.

-Usage
+## Usage

-To display the weekly data table, use the shortcode [my_table] in your posts or pages.
-The table will automatically update each week with the latest data fetched by the plugin.
+Insert the shortcode `[my_table]` in any post or page where you want the weekly data table to appear.
+The plugin takes care of the rest, ensuring your table is always up-to-date.

-Customization
+## Customization

-The plugin is designed to work out of the box, but you can modify it to meet specific requirements.
-Customizations may include changing the source URL for the Excel file, adjusting the table styling, or modifying the data processing logic.
+The plugin is designed for flexibility.
+Users can customize the source URL for the Excel data, adjust the styling of the displayed table, or modify the logic for processing the Excel file as needed.

+## Development

+This plugin welcomes contributions from the community.
+To develop or contribute:

+1. Clone the repository in GitHub Codespaces or your local development environment.
+2. Make your changes, test thoroughly.
+3. Submit a pull request with a clear description of your changes or enhancements.

-Requirements
+## Requirements

-WordPress 5.0 or higher
-PHP 7.4 or higher
-Contributing
-Contributions to the plugin are welcome!
-Please feel free to submit pull requests or create issues for bugs and feature requests on the plugin's GitHub repository.
+- WordPress 5.0+
+- PHP 7.4+

-License
+## License

-The Weekly Data Updater plugin is open-sourced software licensed under the MIT license.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Special thanks to all contributors who help maintain and enhance this project.
+- Acknowledgment to data providers or any third-party services integrated with this plugin.